fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 ```

 Once the image tarball is retrieved, `fossa-cli` will store this tarball in temporary
-location, and will defer to (1) Exported Tarball strategy to perform the analysis.
+location, and will defer to (1) Exported docker archive strategy to perform the analysis.

-##### 3) From Registries
+### 3) From Registries

 ```bash
 fossa container analyze ghcr.io/fossas/haskell-dev-tools:9.0.2 --experimental-scanner
 ```

-This step works, even if you do not have docker engine api working, or are in windows
+This step works even if you do not have docker installed or have docker engine accessible.
-operating system.

-If `<IMAGE>` is not tarball, nor is accessible via docker engine API. `fossa-cli`, will
+If `<IMAGE>` is not docker image archived, nor is accessible via docker engine API. `fossa-cli`, will
 try to retrieve the image via registries based on content of `<IMAGE>`.
 It will
 parse `<IMAGE`>, in same fashion as `docker pull <ARG>`.